A temple located in between rice fields

 Once this is done, the monk appears on the scene, and the real ceremony begins.
 The monk connects the offerings (food and water), some white garments which we brought with us, and finally ourselves with pieces of string.
 He then starts reciting various mantras for several minutes.
 For the complete duration of this Buddhist ritual, you are crouching in front of the monk, with your hands folded in the wai posture.
 This posture represents a figurative lotus flower with the hands against each other at the height of the chest.

 After sprinkling our heads with water, another final ritual follows where oil and gold leaves are attached to the hands and forehead.
 Once this last action is completed, you are blessed.
+The whole session comes with some endurance on my part.
+I am not used to sitting on the floor in a Lotus position.
+So I feel relieved when the whole ceremony finally reaches its end.

 A Buddhist ritual to favor your destiny